Trontor/OOSD/notes.md

 ## Concrete Classes

-- Classes that are not well defined
+- Classes that are well defined